awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 The following table shows the range of Provisioned IOPS and storage size range for each database engine\.

 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Storage.html)

+\* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on m5 instance types\.
+Other instance families guarantee performance up to 32,000 IOPS\.

 ### Combining Provisioned IOPS Storage with Multi\-AZ deployments, or Read Replicas<a name="Overview.ProvisionedIOPS-support"></a>